Subhash Chandra Lakhotia: Legacy

-He has mentored more than 30 scholars in their doctoral studies.
+He has mentored more than 35 scholars in their doctoral studies.

-Lakhotia contributed to the establishment of the Department of Molecular and Human Genetics at Banaras Hindu University and to the installation of the Confocal microscope facility at his department.
+Lakhotia contributed to the establishment of the Department of Molecular and Human Genetics at the Banaras Hindu University and to the installation of the Confocal microscope facility at his department.

 Besides his research contributions, Lakhotia is also well known for his many writings on education.
-He served as a member of one of the sub-committees of the National Knowledge Commission, sat in the Committee on Science Education of the International Council for Science (ICSU) in 2010 and was a member of its review panel.
-He was associated with the International Union of Biological Sciences, was a member of its executive committee from 2000 to 2003 and served as its vice president from 2003 to 2006.
-He is a former member of INSA council, a former vice president, and vice president of its Inter-Academy Exchange Committee.
+He served as a member of one of the sub-committees of the National Knowledge Commission, participated in the Committee on Science Education of the International Council for Science (ICSU) in 2010 and was a member of its review panel.
+He was associated with the International Union of Biological Sciences, as a member of its executive committee from 2000 to 2003 and later as its vice president from 2003 to 2006.
+He is a former member of the INSA council, a former vice president, and vice president of its Inter-Academy Exchange Committee.
 He was the editor-in-chief of its journal (Proceedings of the Indian National Science Academy) from January 2014 to December 2018.
 He has been associated with the Council of Scientific and Industrial Research, University Grants Commission of India, Department of Atomic Energy, Department of Science and Technology and Department of Biotechnology as a member of their various committees, and has served or is continuing as a member of the editorial boards of journals such as Current Science, Journal of Biosciences, RNA Biology, Cell Stress and Chaperones and Annals of Neurosciences.
 He is a life member of the Indian Society of Cell Biology, Indian Society of Developmental Biology, Cell Stress Society International, Genetics Society of America and RNA Society.
-Recently, he was elected a Senior Fellow of the Cell Stress Society International.

 Awards and honors

 Lakhotia received the Young Scientists Medal of the Indian National Science Academy in 1975 and the Career Award in Sciences of the University Grants Commission of India (UGC) in 1979.
 The Council of Scientific and Industrial Research awarded him the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards, in 1989, the same year that he was selected as the National Lecturer by the UGC.
 The Commission honored him again in 1998 with the J.C.
 Bose Award, and he received INSA Sunder Lal Hora Medal in 2002.
 The Banaras Hindu University gave him the 2007 Professor CNR Rao Education Foundation Award.

 Lakhotia has held the Ramanna fellowship of the Department of Science and Technology from 2009 and the Raja Ramanna Fellowship of the Department of Atomic Energy from 2011.
-He held the Jawaharlal Nehru Birth Centenary Fellowship and Senior Scientist position of the Indian National Science Academy in 2009.
+He held the Jawaharlal Nehru Birth Centenary Fellowship and the Senior Scientist position of the Indian National Science Academy in 2009.
 He was elected as a fellow by the Indian National Science Academy in 1993, by the Indian Academy of Sciences in 1994 and by the National Academy of Sciences, India in 2002.
-He was elected the Senior Fellow of the Cell Stress Society International in 2017.
+He was awarded the Joy Gobind Law Memorial Medal ij 2022 by the Asiatic Society, Kolkata.